ccapdev1920T2/s12g8/README.md

 ### Special Thanks
 - Ricardo Zhao, for making the logo
 - [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA), [Academind](https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w) and other youtubers for walking us through Vue, Vuex, heroku, express, mongoDB, npm packages and node.js.
-- [Stackoverflow](https://stackoverflow.com/) for solving some of our javascript concerns.
+- [Stack Overflow](https://stackoverflow.com/) for solving some of our javascript concerns.
 - Related websites that also walked me through Vue and its packages.